 to

-Ho Tzu Nyen is widely considered one of the most innovative artists to emerge internationally in the past 20 years.
+Ho Tzu Nyen is a Singaporean artist, filmmaker, and theatremaker who is considered as one of the most innovative artists to emerge internationally in the past 20 years.

 Ho Tzu Nyen